Programme info

 This micro-credential focuses on the following learning outcomes.

-1. The participant has analytical insight in transport innovation and entrepreneurship.
+1. The participant gains analytical insight into transport innovation and entrepreneurship.

-2. The participant has ready knowledge of transport innovation and entrepreneurship at management level.
+2. The participant acquires in-depth knowledge of transport innovation and entrepreneurship at a management level.

-3. The participant masters the generic laws and research methods in transport innovation and entrepreneurship.
+3. The participant masters the fundamental principles and research methods in transport innovation and entrepreneurship.

-4. The participant can answer questions on transport innovation and entrepreneurship in a clear and structured way.
+4. The participant can respond to questions on transport innovation and entrepreneurship in a clear and structured manner.

 Practical organisation